AuburnSounds/gamut/README.md

   - 4 components is implicitely Red + Green + Blue + Alpha

   _**Bit-depth:** Each of these components can be represented in 8-bit, 16-bit, or 32-bit floating-point (0.0f to 1.0f range)._

+  _**Alpha premultiplication:** When an alpha channel exist, both premultiplied and non-premultiplied variants exist._